The LH Blog

 Written by Kay Burns The “house museum” is a particular type of museum in the realm of museology.
 Like most museums, the aim of the house museum is to preserve…Read More

-The era of the open-range cattle industry that began in the 1880s and peaked by 1906 was enabled by the Canadian government’s generous policies permitting large-scale cheap leases.
-While most…Read More
+Written by Caroline Loewen The era of the open-range cattle industry that began in the 1880s and peaked by 1906 was enabled by the Canadian government’s generous policies permitting large-scale…Read More

-Winnifred Eaton Reeve was a Canadian novelist and screenwriter born in 1875 in Montreal to an English father and a Chinese mother.
-She was one of the first successful Asian…Read More
+Written by Caroline Loewen Winnifred Eaton Reeve was a Canadian novelist and screenwriter born in 1875 in Montreal to an English father and a Chinese mother.
+She was one of…Read More